 Data taken from broker website.
 Accurate as at 01/08/2021

 To access the broker’s diverse range of forex and CFDs Pepperstone clients can use choose either MetaTrader 4 (MT4), MetaTrader 5 (MT5), or cTrader as their trading platform.
 All are available as desktop trading platforms for PC and Mac computers, mobile apps for iOS and Android devices as well as Webtrader platforms for online trading.

 Five different asset classes are available to trade being forex, commodities, shares, indices, and cryptocurrencies.
 As well as major, minor and exotic currency pairs you can also trade currency indices such as the US dollar index (USDX), a weighted basket of six major currencies including the GBP, JPY, and EUR.

 Although the online broker offers access to over 150 financial markets, access depends on the trading platform you are using.
 For example, share trading only available on MT5 as it is a multi-asset platform, while cTrader and MT4 are predominately forex trading platforms.

 Pepperstone is ideal if you want to focus on trading cryptocurrency.
-Spreads are competitive and commission-free for when trading crypto with Pepperstone.
-Five CFD products are available (Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Dash), with Bitcoin spreads starting from $10.00.
+Spreads are competitive and commission-free when trading crypto with Pepperstone.
+Five CFD products are available (Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Dash), with Bitcoin spreads starting from $10.00.

 Note: Clients in the UK will not be able to trade cryptocurrencies as the UK regulator, the FCA, no longer allows crypto trading.